Whether you embrace a chatbot for your website or not, technology that automates much of what we do is taking over.

 Chatbots Deliver Lead Generation

 A chatbot is almost a form of lead generation because when people use a chatbot they might not yet be a part of the sales funnel.
-With the correct level of interaction and guidance, it’s possible for chatbots to encourage users to take action.
+With the correct level of interaction and guidance, it’s possible for chatbots to encourage users to take action and increase your eCommerce sales.

 Chatbots Improve Customer Service